Seerden/mana/frontend/src/documentation/saturation.md

-# Term satiation, i.e. 'how well do I know this term?'
+# Term saturation, i.e. 'how well do I know this term?'

 Factors to consider